apollo

 Tarscalp Shampoo is to be used only on children below 12 years of age when prescribed by a doctor.

-Tarscalp Shampoo is used for the treatment of Psoriasis and Seborrheic dermatitis.
+Tarscalp Shampoo is used to treat psoriasis and Seborrheic dermatitis.

 Tarscalp Shampoo is for topical (for skin) use only.
 Do not apply Tarscalp Shampoo on mucous membranes, lesions, or large areas of skin.
 If the medicine gets into your eyes, nose or mouth, rinse with cold water.